awsdocs/aws-config-developer-guide/doc_source/ec2-managedinstance-applications-required.md

 # ec2\-managedinstance\-applications\-required<a name="ec2-managedinstance-applications-required"></a>

-Checks whether all of the specified applications are installed on the instance\.
+Checks if all of the specified applications are installed on the instance\.
 Optionally, specify the minimum acceptable version\.
-Optionally, specify the platform to apply the rule only to instances running that platform\.
+You can also specify the platform to apply the rule only to instances running that platform\.

+**Note**
+Ensure that SSM agent is running on the EC2 instance and configure SSM agents\.

 **Identifier:** EC2\_MANAGEDINSTANCE\_APPLICATIONS\_REQUIRED